If you want to hold a market in Manchester, you need a Market Rights Licence from us.

 You still require a Market Rights Licence if:

-- You have already received other permissions such as Temporary Event Notice (TENs), planning consent, or agreement to use the premises;
+- You have already received other permissions for the market such as Temporary Event Notice (TENs), planning consent, or agreement to use the premises;

 - The market is to be held on private or public premises, either indoors or outdoors;

-- The proceeds are solely or principally for the benefit of charitable, social, sporting or political purposes;
+- The proceeds are solely or principally for the benefit of a charity or other beneficiary;

 - The market is part of a wider event.